Learn how to create a chunky knit throw right here and right now. We will show you how.

 - My total time spent?
 5 hours.
-This is reality for you!
+This is the reality.

 Janine actually took hers apart and started over.
 If you are a perfectionist like Janine you may feel the need to re-do your first attempt as well.
-(I am still considering the same!)
+(I am still considering the same.)
 The good news?
 The second time she made it it took her about 3 hours.
 That’s a pretty good learning curve.
-You can see how, with a little practice, you could eventually get it down to one hour!
+You can see how, with a little practice, you could eventually get it down to one hour.
 Take away?
-Janine is more of a perfectionist than I am!!
-Hee, hee!!
+Janine is more of a perfectionist than I am.

 2. What if you get interrupted or have to go the bathroom?

 If possible it is a good idea to plan enough time and prepare to knit the blanket all at once.
 This means eating and going to the bathroom before you start.
 However, if something unexpected comes up or you have to use the bathroom there is good news.
 You CAN take the blanket off your arms.
 Just slip the loops off one by one and lay it very carefully down so that all the loops are intact.
 Then you carefully reverse the process to put it back on.
 Just be very careful when putting each loop back on that you don’t pull too much because it will pull out the next loop.
 If you do this slowly and meticulously you should have no problems.